IDMNYU/solarserver/charge_controller_data_tracer/README.md

 (Originated from https://github.com/alexnathanson/EPSolar_Tracer)

-## To read the data of the solar charge controller
+## Read the data of the solar charge controller
 ### Hardwares
 - Solar Charge Controller: We use [Eprver Tracer3210AN](https://www.epsolarpv.com/product/3.html), but any Eprver Tracer-AN Series would work.